nextgis/docs_toolbox/source/layerstack.rst

 Form multi-channel raster from individual channels
 ====================================================

-Converts an archive with raster channels to a single multi-channel raster.
-The option to specify which channels to stack and in what order, for example, 4, 3, 2.
-The raster order is always alphabetical, i.e., 1 channel = 1 raster
+Converts an archive with raster channels to a single multi-channel raster composed of selected channels.

 Inputs:

 * ZIP-archive with single-channel rasters, without subfolders.
-* List of channels, comma-separated.
-Input rastered are sorted alphabetically, so 1 is the first.
+* List of channels, comma-separated, e.g. 4,3,2 (number of the source raster, in alphabetical order).

 Outputs:

-* Multi-channel RGB raster as a TIF file.
+* Multi-channel raster as a TIF file.

 Launch the tool: https://toolbox.nextgis.com/t/layerstack